Writing AdWords copy should be easy.

 2. The Competitive Bid

-Local businesses have it easy.
-There’s not a whole lot to think about.
+Local businesses have it easy because there’s not a whole lot to think about.

 But what if you don’t sell local?